cassidyfoust/Groovies/README.md

 - Add in code that prevents users from adding duplicate likes/dislikes
 - check for dupes using logic for users!!!!!!
 - update group likes and dislikes when user adds likes or dislikes (post)
-- add failsafe where user cannot delete themselves from a group
+- add failsafe where user cannot delete themselves from a group AND cannot add member who is already in the group
 - add confirmations and stuff